Cumulo-pro/Cumulo-Front-Chain/check_peers/PEERS_SYSTEM.md

 ## 5. Contributing to the Validators JSON

-Cúmulo maintains its own resource lists for each supported chain - including RPC endpoints, addrbooks, and peer addresses - which are published openly as part of our infrastructure services.
+Cumulo maintains its own resource lists for each supported chain - including RPC endpoints, addrbooks, and peer addresses - which are published openly as part of our infrastructure services.
 These lists are the foundation of the peer discovery system.

 Every validator that contributes resources to these lists expands the peer discovery pool and improves the scoring precision for all peers - not just their own.